AKikumoto/academic-kickstart/content/publication/mayr-2014-km/index.md

   - icon_pack: fab
     name: PDF
     url: 'https://doi.org/10.1037/a0035221'

+# Featured image
+# To use, place an image named `featured.jpg/png` in your page's folder.
+# Placement options: 1 = Full column width, 2 = Out-set, 3 = Screen-width
+# Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
+# Set `preview_only` to `true` to just use the image for thumbnails.
+image:
+  placement: 2
+  focal_point: "Smart"
+  preview_only: false
+  alt_text: An optional description of the image for screen readers.
 ---
 **Citations:**
 Mayr, U., Kleffner-Canucci, K., Kikumoto, A., & Redford, M. A. (2014).
 Control of task sequences: What is the role of language?
 Journal of Experimental Psychology: Learning, Memory, and Cognition, 40(2), 376–384. <https://doi.org/10.1037/a0035221>